RESPEC Preserves Little-Known Stories about Salt Mining in America

 Croatian-born petroleum engineer, Anthony Francis Lucas, is most famous for his 1901 oil strike on the Spindletop Dome in Beaumont, Texas.
 Before that watershed moment in developing the US petroleum industry, Lucas helped pioneer mining engineering and exploration of the southern Louisiana salt domes.
 Between 1893 and 1900, his work at Avery Island, Jefferson Island, Belle Isle, Weeks Island, and Anse La Butte laid the foundation for significantly expanding the salt mining industry in Louisiana.
 In addition to Lucas’ efforts, this volume includes summaries of early dome exploration and salt development efforts by others at the start of the 20th century.

 These historical booklets are available to employees and the public for a minimal fee.
-If you would like to obtain copies of this series, in whole or in part, please contact RESPEC’s Laura Fairhead (email or or click link to order).
+If you would like to obtain copies of this series, in whole or in part, please contact RESPEC’s Laura Fairhead (email).
 The cost of a digital copy is $15.00 per booklet.

 For a printed spiral-bound copy, $40.00 per booklet, shipping included.